tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The [block header] MUST confirm to the following:

-* The nonce and [PoW](#pow) must be a valid for the [block header].
+* The nonce and [PoW](#pow) must be valid for the [block header].
-* All the merkle roots must be valid for the states after the [block] was applied to the local state.
+* All the merkle roots must be valid for the states _after_ the [block] was applied to the local state.

-If the [block header] does not confirm to any of the above, the [block] needs to be rejected and the peer the it was received from, marked as a malicious peer.
+If the [block header] does not confirm to any of the above, the [block] MUST be rejected.
+If a peer rejects multiple blocks from a given peer, it MAY blacklist the peer and ignore further communication from it.

 #### Version